Example of an engagement and impact plan plan - Shared decision-making for high risk surgery

 Researchers who apply for funding from NIHR research programmes are expected to include an engagement and impact plan in their application.
 This plan should outline how you will engage with research users to deliver impact from your research.

-This case study outlines the dissemination and engagement plan in an application to the NIHR Research for Patient Benefit (RfPB) programme, with the text in red indicating the key features that help make this plan effective.
+This case study outlines the dissemination and engagement plan in an application to NIHR Programme Grants for Applied Research (PGfAR).
+The case study indicates the key features that help make this plan effective.

 Funding stream: Programme Grants for Applied Research